Virginia governor's race could show the way for Republican congressional campaigns

 Youngkin said last month it was "weird and wrong" when people at a rally supporting him pledged allegiance to a flag carried by Trump supporters at the deadly Jan.
 6 assault on the U.S. Capitol.
 Youngkin did not attend the rally, which featured Trump calling in by phone and speaking warmly of the candidate.

-Trump was also expected to call in to a rally in Virginia on Monday, several U.S. media outlets reported.
+Trump also participated in a pro-Youngkin tele-rally on Monday, telling voters that Youngkin would protect suburbs.
+In his brief call, Trump made no mention of his past warnings that Virginia's election could be marred by fraud.

-McAuliffe has tried to closely tie Youngkin to Trump, running television ads that juxtaposed his calls for better election security with images of Trump and the Capitol riot.
+McAuliffe has tried to tie Youngkin closely to Trump, running television ads that juxtaposed his opponent's calls for better election security with images of Trump and the Capitol riot.

 "He wants to bring Donald Trump politics to Virginia," McAuliffe said while debating Youngkin on Sept.
 28. "(He) tries to come here to Northern Virginia and pretend: 'Oh, I'm some moderate.'
 He's not."